 Directions

-• Preheat the oven to 350 degrees.
+• Preheat the oven to 350°F (177°C).
 Lightly grease and flour a 9×5 inch loaf pan, then line it with parchment paper.

 • In a large bowl, using an electric mixer, or a stand mixer, cream the butter until it is light and fluffy.
 Add the sugar and continue mixing until the butter and sugar mixture is light and fluffy.
 Add the eggs, one at a time, scraping down the bowl in between.
 Then, Add in the lemon juice, zest, and vanilla extract.